rubima/magazine.rubyist.net/articles/0065/_posts/2025-03-23-0065-RubyKaigi2025MessagesFromSpeakers.md

 Title: [From C extension to pure C: Migrating RBS](https://rubykaigi.org/2025/presentations/amomchilov.html)

 I'm excited to give my first-ever conference talk, in which I'll be presenting our work on making the standard RBS gem more portable, faster and memory efficient.
-I'll show the tricks we used to add a new direct C API to an existing Ruby gem, and how we migrated it to work without any depenency on the Ruby VM (`ruby.h`).
+I'll show the tricks we used to add a new direct C API to an existing Ruby gem, and how we migrated it to work without any dependency on the Ruby VM (`ruby.h`).

 There's something for everyone, from gem maintainers to curious application developers.
 Enjoy!